betterify-in/andromeda-hugo/content/_index.md

   block:
   - subtitle: "Primary Speciality"
     title: "You will not miss anything on <mark>Business News</mark>"
     description: "Our primary speciality is to share business news and economic news.
-All that is related to SMBs and startups."
+All that is related to <mark>SMBs and startups</mark>."
     image: "images/features-01.png"

   - subtitle: "Secondary Speciality"